 - In the security code field for the installer you just created, click on the download button.

-- Download and install the TrueStack Direct Connect VPN client on your Windows computer.
+- Download and install the TrueStack Direct Connect VPN client on your Windows Professional computer.
 You’ll be prompted for the security code on install.

 - After you’ve installed the client you should be able to use remote desktop to access the Windows server EC2 instance by its private IP.
 The user is Administrator.
 You’ll need to get the password for the Windows server from the Connect button of the instance in AWS.
 You can change the password of the administrator user in Computer Management after you log in.